Walking into Michael’s, who do I see but erstwhile cub reporter Jimmy Olson waiting for me.

 “If it gets too crowded at the door, tell us to take a break.
 Then tell the people still outside that the gig is over.”

 By the time we return to campus, there is a buzz in the air.
 People are calling the frat house to confirm that the show is there.
 Chalked letters spell False Gods and an arrow in the campus road to lead the outsiders to the site.
 We sneak in the back, as a long line is out front trying to get in.
-We’re set up in the front room.
-The brothers open the windows to the street, telling people if they can listen outside for five bucks.
-They won’t be able to buy beer.
-It’s time to start, even though it’s only eight o’clock.
+We set up in the front room.
+The brothers open the windows to the street, telling people they can listen outside for five bucks.
+They will not be able to buy beer.
+It is time to start, even though only eight o’clock.

 “Hello, Miami.
 We are so glad to be back here and playing for our friends.”

 Hippie starts the bass line to the Doors’ “Roadhouse Blues” – bump a bump a bump a da da – while Jack does his monologue.

 “We’re gonna start with a cover that brings me back to the road houses we played in Northern Florida and North Carolina.”
 A few cheers go up from transplants.